yaptide/deploy/docs/index.md

 Most of the time consuming process is download and installation of python requirements needed to run flask server and worker.
 When created, the worker container should automatically download the `SHIELD-HIT12A` demo executable and be ready to accept jobs.

 The `yaptide_nginx` container serves as a proxy and is exposing the REST API on following ports:

   * port 5000, using plain HTTP
   * port 8443, using HTTPS with self-signed certificate (which may be untrusted by your browser)

 ## Deploying frontend

 In a similar way as for backend, the frontend can be deployed using docker compose.
 This should take couple of minutes to complete.
-Following command would start couple of containers in the background:
+Following command would start in the UI container in the background:

 ```bash
 cd ui
 docker compose up -d
 ```

-The `yaptide_ui` serves static version of the frontend on following ports:
+The `yaptide_ui` container serves static version of the frontend using nginx, on following ports:

   * port 80, using plain HTTP
   * port 443, using HTTPS with self-signed certificate (which may be untrusted by your browser)

-Frontend is configured to use the REST API exposed on port 5000, using plain HTTP.
+Frontend is configured to use the backend REST API exposed on port 5000, using plain HTTP.

 ## Creating first user